Developer Guide

 Open link/email

-first obtains the values corresponding to the preamble and the prefix /index
+OpenLinkCommandParser first obtains the values corresponding to the preamble and the prefix /index, and return an object of class OpenLinkCommand.

 - If there are multiple

-prefix, the link index takes the default value of1
+/indexprefix, the link index takes the default value of1.

 - On Windows, the